Unveiling the Warning Signs of Questionable Moving Companies

 Negative Reviews and Ratings:

 Research the company online and check reviews on reputable platforms.
-Consistent negative feedback is a warning sign.
-Trust the experiences of previous customers to gauge the company’s reliability.
+Consistent negative feedback is a warning sign while any moving company that has been in business for a while is due to have at least a couple experiences with unreasonable people.
+Look for consistency with the experiences of previous customers to gauge the company’s reliability.

 Lack of Credentials or References: